Muon Flux Measurement at China Jinping Underground Laboratory: The predicted muon energy spectrum and angular distribution

 Jinping mountain is about 4000\,m above sea level, and the elevation of the experimental hall is about 1600\,m.
 We obtained the mountain terrain data from the NASA SRTM3 dataset~\cite{nasa}.
 Figure~\ref{fig:terr} shows the contour map.
 There were 6315 survey points within a 9\,km radius circle centered at the laboratory.
 We assembled them to a mesh using Delaunay triangulation, a standard algorithm, to divide discrete points into a set of triangles with the restriction that two adjacent triangles entirely share with each triangle side.

-We assumed Jinping mountain's rock density to be 2.8\,g/cm$^3$, so the water equivalent depth was 6720\,m for 2400\,m rock.
+We assumed Jinping mountain's average rock density to be 2.8\,g/cm$^3$ from Ref.~\cite{Wu_2013}, so the water equivalent depth was 6720\,m for 2400\,m rock.
+The density variation can affect the simulated spectrum.
+However, it is negligible for the flux measurement since, in our case, the detection efficiency is not sensitive to the spectrum, as discussed in Sec.~\ref{sec:unc}.
 The composition of the rock in the simulation utilized the values from the abundance of elements in Earth’s crust (percentage by weight)\cite{crc}: oxygen (46.1\%), silicon (28.2\%), aluminum (8.2\%), and iron (5.6\%).
 The modified Gaisser’s formula~\cite{guan} parametrized cosmic-ray muon's kinetic energy $E$ and zenith angle $\theta$ distribution at sea level below,

 where $E^\star$ and $\cos\theta^\star$ are defined as follow,

 where $I_0$ is a normalization constant, $\gamma=2.7$ is the muon spectral index, $P_1,P_2,P_3,P_4$, and $P_5$ are parameters in Ref.~\cite{guan}.